alphagov-mirror/gsp/docs/gds-supported-platform/external-dns.md

 # Public DNS

 The GSP allows applications to set DNS records (route53) based on istio `Gateway` resources on a per-namespace basis.
-The `Gateway` resource needs to carry the correct annotation to ensure the `external-dns` instance picks it up.
+The `Gateway` resource needs to carry the correct annotation (with key `externaldns.k8s.io/namespace`) to ensure the `external-dns` instance adds the corresponding A record(s).

 To set the DNS entry for the [gsp-canary][]: